arunvdsharma/openshift-centos/mysqlconfig/README.md

-# Openshift 3.11 Installation on CentOS

-This guide explains the steps about how are we going to install Openshift. we are going to install Openshift cluster

-# How To Use NFS Persistent Volumes

-The purpose of this guide is to create Persistent Volumes with NFS.
-It is part of [OpenShift persistent storage guide](../README.md), which explains how to use these Persistent Volumes as data storage for applications.
+# MySQL container with NFS volumes deployment on Openshift

+This guide will help you to deploy MySQL container with NFS volumes on Openshift 3.11.
+It's assumed that you have NFS installed on one of your node.

 ## NFS Provisioning

+You can have NFS installed externally on any node or within Openshift cluster.
+Before creating MySQL cluster, you need to provision NFS Volume.

-We'll be creating NFS exports on the local machine.
-The instructions below are for Fedora.
+We'll be creating NFS exports on the master node where Openshift is installed.
 The provisioning process may be slightly different based on linux distribution or the type of NFS server being used.

 Create two NFS exports, each of which will become a Persistent Volume in the cluster.

 ```
-# the directories in this example can grow unbounded
-# use disk partitions of specific sizes to enforce storage quotas
+# use any disk partitions of specific sizes to enforce storage.
+Here I will be using /home/data folder
-mkdir -p /home/data/pv0001
-mkdir -p /home/data/pv0002
+mkdir -p /home/data/mysqlpv

-# security needs to be permissive currently, but the export will soon be restricted
-# to the same UID/GID that wrote the data
+# Needs to give permission for Docker containers to write their data in these volumes
 chmod -R 777 /home/data/

 # Add to /etc/exports
-/home/data/pv0001 *(rw,sync)
-/home/data/pv0002 *(rw,sync)
+/home/data/mysqlpv *(rw,sync)

 # Enable the new exports without bouncing the NFS service
 exportfs -a